-Before deriving the governing equations, a fundamental modelling assumption must be introduced: the continuum hypothesis.
-This hypothesis asserts that fluids can be treated as continuous media, ignoring their discrete molecular nature [27, 92].
-Physical properties such as density ρ , velocity \mathbf{u} , pressure p, temperature T, and viscosity μ are treated as smoothly varying field variables defined at every point within the domain.
+Before deriving the governing equations, it is necessary to introduce a fundamental modelling assumption known as the continuum hypothesis, which asserts that fluids can be treated as continuous media, ignoring their discrete molecular nature [27, 92].
+Physical properties such as density ρ , velocity u, pressure p, temperature T, and viscosity μ are treated as smoothly varying field variables defined at every point within the domain.
 The continuum hypothesis is valid when the characteristic length scale of the flow is much larger than the mean free path of particles in the fluid [92].
 For most engineering applications addressed by CFD, including those in which AMR is beneficial, this assumption holds true [27, 92].